-"Toby was an exceptional team leader.
+"Toby was an exceptional Expedition Leader.
 He kept us fully informed of what we were going to be doing and went out of his way to make sure that all participants were taken care of.
 His immense knowledge of India and the region made for engaging conversation.
 First class."

 "Toby is amazing.
-His knowledge is encyclopedic, and he's a great companion & teacher."
+His knowledge is encyclopedic, and he's a great companion and teacher."

 "No adjective can fully express how sensational Toby was.
 His kindness and sensitivity is unparalleled.
 I missed one morning drive and he bought me a beautiful silk scarf from the village in Assam to cheer me up.
 I shall never forget him!"